Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Chain forks, with attackers claiming rewards on the minority chain.

-Impact: Hook execution skips and epoch misses; $500k in undistributed rewards (medium severity, disrupting oracle networks).
+Impact: Hook execution skips and epoch misses; undistributed rewards (medium severity, disrupting oracle networks).

 Recommendations: